ladislavdubravsky/eigenlayer-demo/README.md

 ### Mainnet exploration

-Eigenlayer has two sets of smart contracts: [core protocol contracts](https://github.com/Layr-Labs/eigenlayer-contracts) and [AVS specific contracts]() expected to be to some extent modified and deployed by each AVS.
-Furthermore we want an AVS to look at, we chose the flagship [EigenDA]() AVS by Eigenlayer.
-We have all repos here as dependencies to obtain mainnet-deployed contract addresses and ABIs.
+Eigenlayer has two sets of smart contracts: [core protocol contracts](https://github.com/Layr-Labs/eigenlayer-contracts) and [AVS specific contracts](https://github.com/Layr-Labs/eigenlayer-middleware) expected to be to some extent modified and deployed by each AVS.
+Furthermore we want an AVS to look at, we chose the flagship [EigenDA](https://github.com/Layr-Labs/eigenda) AVS by Eigenlayer.
+We have copied mainnet contract addresses into `contracts/deployments`.

 There are many natural questions to ask:
 * how many AVSs are there currently?